CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-4-Regulatory-Compliance.md

     ![Regulatory compliance assessment and standards](../Images/asc-regulatory-compliance-assessment-standards.png)

 1. On the main page, select **Contoso Security Benchmark** standard.
 Notice the different compliance controls mapped to assessments.

+   >Note: It might take some time to refelect the  contoso security benchmark after adding the custom initiatives.

     ![Contoso Security Benchmark](../Images/CSB.png)